In this section

-A private sale creates a legally binding contract which might be verbal or written or a combination of verbal and written terms.
+A private sale creates a legally binding contract where the terms may be verbal, written or a combination of both.

-Often these agreements can be difficult to enforce as it is difficult to prove what was agreed.
-Sometimes they are for a small value and you need to consider whether it is worth taking legal action.
+Private sale agreements can often be hard to enforce as it can be difficult to prove what was agreed.
+Sometimes the goods or services are only for a small value and you'll need to consider whether it is worth taking legal action.

 The notice must be in writing and must include:

-These sales are when the seller cold called or approached you rather than when you contacted the seller with an interest in buying their goods or services.
+The Australian Consumer Law gives extra protections to people buying goods or services from ‘unsolicited consumer agreements’ (eg door-to-door sales or phone calls from telemarketers).
+These usually come from sales when the seller approaches you first rather than when you've contacted the seller with an interest in buying their goods or services.

 A consumer agreement is unsolicited if:

-They are not allowed to contact you on Sundays or public holidays.
+They're not allowed to contact you on Sundays or public holidays.

-If the agreement was made in person, a copy must be given to you immediately after you sign it.
+The supplier must give you a written copy of the agreement once it's been made.
+For agreements made in person, a copy must be given to you immediately after it's been signed.

 Many pyramid selling schemes are illegal.

-The Australian Competition and Consumer Commission (ACCC) also provides information about online shopping.
+The ACCC also has information about online shopping.

-You may need legal advice if you
+You may need legal advice if there is:

 The Australian Securities and Investments Commission have powers to protect consumers against misleading or deceptive and unconscionable conduct affecting all financial products and services, including credit.

 The MoneySmart website is maintained by ASIC to provide independent guidance for consumers making decisions about their personal finances.
 They provide information about: